jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 First option: Amplify JS

-If you're uploading the file from the browser — and specially if your application requires integration with other AWS service — Amplify is probably the easier way to go.
+If you're uploading the file from the browser — and particularly if your application requires integration with other AWS service — Amplify is probably a good option.
-Some setup using amplify-cli is required, but it's rather simple — unless you decide to setup resouces manually.
+Some setup using amplify-cli is required, but it's rather simple — unless you decide or need to setup resouces manually.

-You'll to install the [amplify-cli](https://docs.amplify.aws/cli/start/install#pre-requisites-for-installation), add the `storage` library and put the file in S3.
+You will need to install the [amplify-cli](https://docs.amplify.aws/cli/start/install#pre-requisites-for-installation), add the `storage` library and put the file in S3.

 ```
 // App.ts